 Religious leaders are welcome to visit members of their faith communities, if requested by the patient and adhere to the hospital’s visitor policy.
-Upon request, pastoral care administrators will contact your religious leader or faith community to inform them of your hospitalization or religious needs.
+Upon request, pastoral care chaplains will contact your religious leader or faith community to inform them of your hospitalization or religious needs.
 Pastoral services for critical needs may also be provided at Good Samaritan Western Ridge and Bethesda Arrow Springs, TriHealth Rehabilitation Hospital, Good Samaritan Evendale Hospital, Bethesda Butler Hospital, and McCullough-Hyde Memorial Hospital.

 Regular Worship Services

 The chapels at Bethesda North and Good Samaritan hospitals hold regular worship services available to patients, family and staff.
 The chapels are open daily for prayer and meditation, and are often used for special events, prayer services, or to celebrate religious holidays.
-All services are televised on the hospital's closed-circuit television system, enabling patients to watch them from the comfort of their hospital bed.
+All services at Good Samaritan Hospital are televised on the hospital's closed-circuit television system, enabling patients to watch them from the comfort of their hospital bed.

 TriHealth offers both professional and community-based ministry education programs for those looking to gain more knowledge in spiritual guidance.

 Clinical Pastoral Education